-The Springfield College Department of Graduate Social Work (DGSW) will host an Open House for prospective students at the Brennan Center, 45 Island Pond Road, Springfield, Mass., on Thursday, March 5, from 4 to 6:30 p.m., and at Saint Vincent Hospital, 123 Summer Street, Conference room B, Worcester, Mass., also on March 5, from 4 to 6:30 p.m.
+The Springfield College Department of Graduate Social Work (DGSW) hosted an Open House for prospective students at the Brennan Center, 45 Island Pond Road, Springfield, Mass., on Thursday, March 5, and at Saint Vincent Hospital, 123 Summer Street, Conference room B, Worcester, Mass., also on March 5.

-Also, there will be a second Open House for prospective students at the Brennan Center, 45 Island Pond Road, Springfield, Mass., on Saturday, March 7, from 3 to 4:30 p.m., and at Saint Vincent Hospital, 123 Summer Street, Conference room B, Worcester, Mass., also on March 7, from 3 to 4:30 p.m.
+Also, there was a second Open House for prospective students at the Brennan Center, 45 Island Pond Road, Springfield, Mass., on Saturday, March 7, and at Saint Vincent Hospital, 123 Summer Street, Conference room B, Worcester, Mass., also on March 7.

 The DGSW offers flexible scheduling options for students, including weekday, evening, and weekend courses in Springfield, Mass. as well as weekend courses in Worcester, Mass.
 There are also options for graduates of Council on Social Work Education-accredited Bachelor of Social Work programs to choose either a four-semester weekend or three-semester weekday advanced standing program.
 The combined Master of Social Work/Juris Doctorate is a four-year, full-time program in conjunction with Western New England University School of Law.